-Procyclidine is used to treat and prevent the symptoms of Parkinson’s disease and sometimes other conditions.
+Procyclidine is used to treat Parkinson’s disease and sometimes other conditions.

 Take procyclidine regularly as directed with food and a glass of water.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.

 Some medicines available without a prescription may react with procyclidine including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 |Side Effects||Recommended action|